milesnature/html-notes-python/README.md

 * Basic knowledge of HTML, CSS, and JSON is required.
 * A fair amount of traditional front-end web development knowledge is required to set up.
 Afterwards, the maintenance is trivial and updating notes can be done from the browser.
 * Adding new sections and files is still a manual process.
-* You must completely trust whoever has access to this site!
+* You must completely trust anyone with access to this site!
 It would be a _security nightmare_ otherwise.
 * Using a code editor is the most powerful experience.
 * Once files are encrypted, the only reasonable way to edit them is through the browser.
 * Tailored to the organized, meticulous note taker.